Design and technology

 Key Stage 3

 Our Key Stage 3 (KS3) curriculum is based on the national curriculum for Design and Technology, and whilst it prepares students for Key Stage 4, it strives to achieve a greater breath than that offered in the associated Key Stage 4 specifications.
-To achieve this, we deliver 19 schemes of work over the 3 years covering topics from environmental issues to food provenance.
+To achieve this, we deliver 13schemes of work over the 3 years covering topics from environmental issues to food provenance.
 We use a carousel, so students are taught by experts in the schemes of work delivered.
 The disciplines covered are Product Design, Engineering, Graphics, Textiles, Robotics, CAD, Food and Hospitality and Catering.

 In addition to a broad curriculum, we also place great importance on the personal development of our students.
 Design and Technology is conveniently positioned to develop Independent and Autonomous learners, Reflective practitioners and Creative problem solvers.